MicrosoftDocs/kaizala-docs.fr-FR/Articles/Actions/KASClient/generated/classes/kasclient.kasuser.md

 **● pictureInitials**: *`string`* = ""

 ___
 <a id="pictureurl"></a>

 ###  <a name="pictureurl"></a>pictureUrl

 **● pictureUrl**: *`string`* = ""

-URL de l'image de profil de l'utilisateur
+URL de l’image de profil de l’utilisateur

 ___